America’s Anti-Immigrant Rhetoric and Scapegoat Culture Today

 Photo via Reuters

-Kahwit Tela: “In Springfield, they are eating the cats.
+KAHWIT TELA: “In Springfield, they are eating the cats.
 They’re eating the dogs.
 They’re eating the pets of the people that live there.”

 During the first presidential debate between Former President Donald Trump and Vice President Kamala Harris, Trump falsely claimed that Haitian immigrants from Springfield, Ohio eat household pets.
 This claim was fact-checked and disproven by ABC News’ David Muir.
 However, the former president's claim had already left its toll on the Springfield community.